 In any event, given the unusually strict standards for prosecution under FECA, whether determined under the DOJ Manual or under the case law, and given the currently available facts, it seems highly unlikely that Trump Jr. will face any criminal consequences under that statute.
 Of course, whether any action is, or is not, criminal does not establish the morality or ethics of that action, nor does the absence of criminality under FECA prove, or disprove, whether the Trump campaign coordinated with Russia regarding the hacking of the Democratic National Committee.
 Also, the June 2016 meeting may raise legal problems aside from those under FECA.
 Nonetheless, the relevance of a FECA prosecution to Trump Jr. has likely been greatly overstated in current public debates and, going forward, commentators should take into account FECA’s mens rea standards before alleging a criminal campaign finance law violation.

 Follow me on Twitter: @AndyGrewal

-*This post was updated, and the title changed, to emphasize that a violation of 52 U.S.C.
+*This post was updated to emphasize that a violation of 52 U.S.C.
 30201 may trigger civil enforcement, even if the standards for criminal prosecutions under 52 U.S.C.
 30109(d) have not been satisfied.
 I thank Professors Marty Lederman and Rick Hasen for encouraging me to clarify that point.

 ** This is not to say that “willful” has a clear, single meaning in the law.
 See, e.g., United States v.
 Kay, 513 F.3d 432, 447 (5th Cir.
 2007) (noting that the “definition of ‘willful’ in the criminal context remains unclear despite numerous opinions addressing this issue” and that “[t]hree levels of interpretation have arisen that help to clear up the haze”).